-So we as a small group of us decided to create a board and we spent several months just trying to figure out how exactly we are going to approach this because we wanted to be inclusive.
+So we as a small group decided to create a board and we spent several months just trying to figure out how exactly we are going to approach this because we wanted to be inclusive.
 We knew we wanted to do something tangible, but yet we knew that our task was really broad, because what we're trying to do is change a cultural mindset.
 So that's like no small thing.

 Christy Kallevig: So you've had to do a lot of reframing.
 I also heard some snickers when you mentioned a changing culture.
 Did you deal with a few roadblocks as you brought in those cultural changes?

-And I think the other thing that happens is we were actually we were a little tired of people saying things … that there was nothing going on on the weekends in the area.
+And I think the other thing that happens is we actually were a little tired of people saying things … that there was nothing going on on the weekends in the area.
 We started making these Facebook posts, "Here's a list of all the things going on on the Iron Range."
-We made sure that that's a pretty good spread from east to west to try and highlight all the way up to Cook, all the way over to the Rapids (Grand Rapids), wherever we can, because it is a community it's not just these small towns.
-And when you leave the area you don't say I'm from Chisholm, you say I'm from the Iron Range.
+We made sure that that's a pretty good spread from east to west to try and highlight all the way up to Cook, all the way over to the Rapids (Grand Rapids), wherever we can, because it is a community is not just these small towns.
+And when you leave the area, you don't say I'm from Chisholm, you say I'm from the Iron Range.
 And so it's funny when we leave the area, and one of our other board members pointed this out.
-We self-identify as Iron Ranger.
+We self-identify as an Iron Ranger.
 If we just usually talk about ourselves within the Range, and then we'll hopefully identify as a cohesive unit and really be able to get past the city barriers or town barriers or township barriers that we haven't come together as one identity or group.

-Christy Kallevig: You're definitely working to change the narrative overall from your mentoring program to how you are talking about the range when you're not on the range.
+Christy Kallevig: You're definitely working to change the narrative overall from your mentoring program to how you are talking about the Range when you're not on the range.
 So how do you feel your narrative is changing?
-Is it shifting.
+Is it shifting?
 And what do you hope for the narrative to be?

 Desiree Yourczek: So I know my own personal narrative has definitely changed since I became involved with ReGen.
 I was very young.
-I wouldn't say negative but you know it is tough coming back here.
+I wouldn't say negative but you know, it is tough coming back here.
 Moving back and not having the social support that I had when I live somewhere else.
 And so I was kind of in the same vein of oh there was nothing going on and there's nothing to do.
 Why am I here?
 And then I got involved with ReGen.
 And I think that that helped to prove that if you shift your mindset.
 Or for me it was being around other people that have already had that mindset about The Range and saw the opportunity.
 You know, I just didn't see it until I became more involved.
 And so my personal narrative has definitely shifted around the way I think about the range and the opportunities and the future that I see here.
 So I don't think, like Jess had said earlier, just had said earlier it's a very big task to try and make any overarching claims that we can change how everyone thinks and talks about this area.
 But we've definitely been able to achieve a lot of the small wins of getting people to talk a little bit different.

 Sharr Konger: And I think in my experience, I will be 100 percent honest.
 I was very negative about the area.
-Having lived here two and a half years not really made any friends, and was struggling to kind of find my social roots.
+Having lived here two and a half years, not really [having] made any friends, and was struggling to kind of find my social roots.
 Obviously my husband is from here we have his friends but it's really important as an individual to have your own sense of purpose and own social roots.
 I think being involved with ReGen has changed my narrative of the Iron Range.
 There is an abundance of outdoor recreation which is something I love.
 And there is an abundance of things to do whether people believe that or not.
-And I think the region has really given me the confidence to seek out some of those things that there are young people on the Iron Range who want to get involved and who are here to try to change that narrative.
+And I think the region has really given me the confidence to seek out some of those things, that there are young people on the Iron Range who want to get involved and who are here to try to change that narrative.